Red Dot Design Museum, Essen

-The museum’s roots trace back to the Permanent Show of Elegant Industrial Products (German: Ständige Schau formschöner Industrieerzeugnisse) opened in Essen in 1955 in order to showcase the best of German industrial production (the exhibition was financially supported by famous Essen-based company Krupp).
+The museum’s roots trace back to the Permanent Show of Elegant Industrial Products (German: Ständige Schau formschöner Industrieerzeugnisse) opened in Essen in 1955 in order to showcase the best of German industrial production (the exhibition was financially supported by the famous Essen-based company Krupp).

-In the following decades, the museum changed location three times, and was first renamed Haus Industrieform, and then Design Zentrum Nordrhein Westfalen.
+In the following decades, the museum changed location three times and was first renamed Haus Industrieform, and then Design Zentrum Nordrhein Westfalen.

 Eventually renamed Red Dot Design Museum, in 1997 the institution moved to its current home.

-The building of the museum is part of the Zeche Zollverein, a monumental former coal mine industrial complex, founded in 1847, which was declared UNESCO World Heritage site in 2001.
+The building of the museum is part of the Zeche Zollverein, a monumental former coal mine industrial complex, founded in 1847, which was declared a UNESCO World Heritage site in 2001.

 The five-story museum’s home, a former boiler house built in 1929, was renovated and converted into an exhibition venue after a design by British architect Lord Norman Foster.
 The project by Foster has retained much of the industrial architecture of the old building as well as some of its original fittings, including pipework, pressure gauges, and steel girders.